Georgina Klitgaard

-Georgina Klitgaard (née Berrian; July 3, 1889/1893 – January 12, 1977) was an American artist.
+Georgina Klitgaard (née Berrian; July 3, 1893 – January 12, 1977) was an American artist.
 Klitgaard was known for panoramic landscape paintings of scenic New York from a bird's-eye view perspective.
 Her work was reviewed in the Los Angeles Times, on April 14, 1929, and in The Art Digest, on November 1, 1929.
+Her art work has been mentioned in numerous New York Times articles.
+The first exhibition she held was in New York at the Whitney Studio Club from Decenber 20, 1927 to January 7, 1928.
+She was awarded a Guggenheim Fellowship in 1933, and her husband Kaj Klitgaard was awarded with a Guggenheim in 1937.
 She painted three murals in United States Post Offices during the Great Depression.